MuhammadMouostafa/object-oriented-programming/1-encapsulation/2-constructor.md

 - Parameterized Constructor
 - Copy Constructor
 - Move Constructor
+- Delegating Constructor
+- Explicit Constructor

-# Default Constructor
+# 1. Default Constructor
-A default constructor is a constructor that doesn’t take any argument.
-It has no parameters.
-It is also called a zero-argument constructor.
+A constructor that takes no parameters (or all parameters have default values).
+It is automatically called when you create an object without arguments

 ```
 #include <iostream>